mollie/mollie-api-node/README.md

+> **Note:**
+>
+> This is the README of the v2 Node client.
+If you are looking for the README of v1 you should look [here](https://github.com/mollie/mollie-api-node/blob/b5873dffdfc84fd8a9347cfda623fea78497405b/README.md).

 ![Mollie](https://www.mollie.nl/files/Mollie-Logo-Style-Small.png)

 Node client for Mollie's API.

 # About